20 Of 1.3 Million

 Q: Is it ever appropriate to ignore a small number of events like 20 out of 1.3 million?

 A: Ignoring 20 events out of 1.3 million might be appropriate if the events are insignificant, such as minor inconveniences, and do not pose any serious risk or concern.
-However, in most cases, particularly when the events involve health, safety, or financial implications, further investigation is warranted.
+That said, in most cases, particularly when the events involve health, safety, or financial implications, further investigation is warranted.
 The severity of the event should always be a primary consideration.

 Q: How can I effectively communicate this kind of statistical information to a non-technical audience?